RedHatInsights/insights-core-tutorials/docs/customtut_parsers.rst

         failed, total = doctest.testmod(secure_shell, globs=env)
         assert failed == 0

-The environment setup allows us to 'hide' the set-up of the environment that normally provided to the rule, which is the context in which the example code is written.
+The environment setup allows us to "hide" the setup of the environment that's normally provided to the rule, which is the context in which the example code is written.
 There's no easy way to show the declaration of the rule, nor the parameter that is created with the parser object, but it's good